LispCookbook/cl-cookbook/emacs-ide.md

 ### Crossreferencing: find who's calling, referencing, setting a symbol

 Slime has nice cross-referencing facilities.
-For example, you can ask what calls a particular function, what expands a macro, or where a global variable is being used.
+For example, you can ask who calls a function, who expands a macro, or where a global variable is being used.

 Results are presented in a new buffer, listing the places which reference a particular entity.
 From there, we can press Enter to go to the corresponding source line,